Sublingual Allergy Drops vs. Allergy Shots

 Though allergy shots have historically shown to be effective, they are also painful and must be administered by a trained medical professional every week.
 This makes them a difficult option for children and patients with busy schedules and compliance for this treatment is typically low at 30-40%.

 Allergy Drops Treatment

 While a newer treatment to curing allergies, allergy drops are not just some new medication, promising momentary relief by suppressing the symptoms of allergy to give patients temporary relief.
-Allergy drops are a genuine, breakthrough treatment because instead of targeting the symptoms, allergy drops eradicate the underlying condition that gives rise to the allergic symptoms in the first place which makes it a truly effective allergy cure.
+Allergy drops, also known as sublingual allergy immunotherapy, are a genuine, breakthrough treatment because instead of targeting the symptoms, allergy drops eradicate the underlying condition that gives rise to the allergic symptoms in the first place which makes it a truly effective allergy cure.